monicacrespo/Docker_ASP.NET_Core_API_with_SQLServer/README.md

 Additionally, when the service startup, the database it is created and populated with an initial set of data.

-This is the connection string to the appsettings.json.
+This is the connection string within the appsettings.json.
 ```
 {
   "ConnectionStrings": {